stephen-huan/dotfiles/.github/src/dotfiles.md

 [Home manager](https://nix-community.github.io/home-manager/) is a system for managing user files with tools from the [Nix](https://nixos.org/) ecosystem.
 In particular, it allows packages to be installed declaratively with Nix and exposes Nix modules for configuration.
-As a result, in inherits the benefits of Nix (reproducibility, safe rollbacks, atomic transactions, etc.).
+As a result, it inherits the benefits of Nix (reproducibility, safe rollbacks, atomic transactions, etc.).

 The practical implication is that configuration files are now stored